 At the contest, do not be afraid to check the judges measurements of your model – mistakes are made.

 Details.
 Add any details that you can handle and have even the weakest documentation for.
 In general, judges seem to favor lots and lots of details.
 Include small details somewhat oversized if needed rather than leaving them out.
 Judges seem to like to see lots of detail, even if it is somewhat oversized to make it visible and build-able.
 Make sure that all details are neat and well done.
 Many (most?) judges do not look favorably on poor-quality workmanship, even if that is how the prototype looks.
 For example, a “neat” V2 model will probably get a higher score than a model that includes more realistic buckled panels, unless meticulously documented.

 Painting.
 Painting is by far the quickest way to ruin an otherwise great model.
 Practice painting on scrap pieces before you even think of pointing your airbrush at your model.
 The type of paint to use is an individual choice.
 Acrylics are good because they resist yellowing.
 The Testor’s Model Master “Acryl” line seems to be a good formulation.
 Like most acrylics, the first few coats should be dusted on or beading will occur.
-Tamiya acrylics is another excellent choice.
+Tamiya acrylics are another excellent choice.
 Enamels (such as Testor’s Model Master enamels) are OK but can take a long time to fully dry.
 Again, practice beforehand, and make sure there are no incompatibilities with undercoats or overcoats.

 Boilerplates.
 Well before the WSMC, get plenty of flight experience by flying a boilerplate model.
 The boilerplate should be the same size and scale as the final scale model.
 It is very important to add ballast to the boilerplate model to make sure that it represents the weight of the final scale model.
 This will help verify flight characteristics including any special effects such as clustering, staging, jettisoned components, and recovery systems.